 A schedule of how slow or how fast really needs to be individually tailored.
 Assessments and testing done prior will help determine the way forward.
 While math may certainly be involved, the process also has to take into consideration the length of time a person took antidepressants, whether failed attempts at tapering antidepressants have transpired, the client’s age and current health, including nutritional deficits that need correcting, and intensity of symptoms.
 While general guidelines are important, there is no “best” or cookie-cutter approach.
 The first thing to do is to gather enough information to design the tapering plan that will garner the best results for the individual, and closely monitor their process so that incremental changes can ease the process as it goes along.2

 Example: Some pills like Cymbalta require opening the capsules and counting beads.
 Others are time-released that will lose the time-release component once the pill is cut with a pill cutter.
-We suggest you go to our individual antidepressant tapering pages for more information about your particular drug.
+We suggest you speak to your prescriber about such issues, and we welcome you to go to our individual antidepressant tapering pages for more information about your particular drug.
 The list can be found on our medication tapering page.

 Antidepressant Tapering Guidelines, Schedule

-Generally, gradual tapering is recommended over suddenly stopping.
-7,10
+Generally, gradual antidepressant tapering is recommended over suddenly stopping.7,10

 The exception to the above is serotonin syndrome (and some other medical emergencies) that require immediate cessation and hospitalization.19

-If possible, get the smallest dose you can in pill form.
+If possible, your physician may be able to provide the smallest dose available in pill form.

 A 10% reduction may be a good starting point, perhaps adjusted as much as 25% if that can be tolerated.